TarqAbdullah/Embedded-System/README.md

 # Embedded-System
-Simple codes that implements spicific roles.
+Simple codes that implements specific roles.

 All codes here have been implemented and tested on LPC1768 board form NXP. :pushpin: